Gerardofl84/the-odin-project-training/foundations/HTML-foundations/html-foundations.md

 List are everywhere on the web.

 - **UNORDERED LISTS**
-    - If you want to have a list ot items where the order doesn't matter, then you can use an unordered list.
+    - If you want to have a list of items where the order doesn't matter, then you can use an unordered list.
     - Unordered lists are created using `<ul>` parent element and `<li>` child element.
     ```html
     <body>